-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 2. Green Bay Packers

-Starter Aaron Rodgers is on his way back from an injury, too, but there's no indication that training camp or any part of the regular season is in jeopardy.
-The Packers soon will demonstrate their confidence in DeShone Kizer, who combined with Rodgers to start 24 games in the NFL last season.
+Starter Aaron Rodgers is on his way back from an injury too, but there's no indication that training camp or any part of the regular season is in jeopardy.
+The Packers soon will demonstrate their confidence in Rodgers with a lucrative long-term contract extension.
+Backups include Brett Hundley and DeShone Kizer, who combined to start 24 games in the NFL last season.
 How many teams' QB rooms can make a claim like that?

 3. New England Patriots

 Tom Brady turns 41 in August, hasn't been to offseason workouts, seemed to at least dangle the possibility of retirement at one point this offseason and doesn't seem to be on super-great terms with coach Bill Belichick.
-As long as Brady's playing, he's in the discussion for best QB in the league, along with the guy we discussed at No. 2.
+As long as Brady is playing, he's in the discussion for best QB in the league, along with the guy we discussed at No. 2.
 But Brian Hoyer isn't the most confidence-inspiring backup, given the loftiness of the Patriots' goals, and seventh-round pick Danny Etling isn't likely the long-term successor.
 Brady's brilliance keeps the Patriots this high on the list, but a high level of uncertainty locks them out of the top spot for now.

 4. New Orleans Saints

-Drew Brees is poised to set all-time career records for passing yards and completions at some point early in the 2018 season.
+Drew Brees is poised to set all-time records for career passing yards and completions at some point early in the 2018 season.
 After Sam Bradford broke his record for single-season completion percentage in 2016, Brees came right back and broke it again last year.
 He's a slam-dunk Hall of Famer who, like Brady, shows no signs of slowing down anytime soon.
-So even at age 39, he keeps the Saints at this lofty spot on this list.
+So even at age 39, he keeps the Saints at this lofty spot on the list.
 Tom Savage is the backup, and he has started games in the NFL, but like Hoyer in New England, he'd represent a significant drop-off should the starter get hurt.

 5. Seattle Seahawks